Across the Chasm–Underwater

 The Face We Least Want to See

 This is our last installment from C. S. Lewis’s allegory, The Pilgrim’s Regress.
 After speaking and lodging in a cave with a hermit named History, John has come to understand that there is no other way to his beloved, heavenly Island except via Mother Kirk–the church.
 That night, during a thunderstorm, he sneaks out of History’s cave and seeks to abandon his entire enterprise and reverse course.
 I mean, who wants to go back to the church of their childhood, right?
-But along this dangerous canyon path he soon comes face to face with Reason, a female knight clad in armor with a long sword.
+But along this dangerous canyon path he soon comes face to face again with Reason, portrayed as a female knight clad in armor with a long sword.
 Knowing he cannot combat her and win, he reverses himself again.

 …It was no longer a question of plans or of ultimate escape.
 The hunted animal’s impulse to prolong the chase kept him ragingly on the move.
 The [lightning] flashes were growing rarer and a star or two showed ahead.
 Then all of a sudden a wind shook the last raindrops fiercely in his face and there was moonlight all about him.
 But he drew back with a groan.